milesjaffee/checkbox-puzzles/README.md

 ## Versions

+* 07/10/2025: v1.3.0 adds accounts and Google login, allowing the user to track what puzzles they have completed on the 'game' screen.
+Also adds two new puzzles.
+* 06/30/2025: v1.2.2 adds the privacy policy page.
 * 06/11/2025: v1.2.1 fixes a minor formatting issue on the homepage
 * 06/10/2025: v1.2.0 adds support for German and full support for Toki Pona, fixes sitewide errors with how the 404 page is found, refactors things under the hood to make future updates much easier, and adds one new puzzle.
 * 05/30/2025: v1.1.0 adds support for internationalization (with English, Spanish and a hidden easter egg language) and refactors some pages.
 Also adds one new puzzle.